crew/dds2/log.md

 6/22/13

-  * added uploading (VERY BASIC)
+  * Added uploading (VERY BASIC)
-  * changed Apache's upload limit to 20MB -- we need to puppet this
+  * Changed Apache's upload limit to 20MB -- we need to puppet this
   * https://forge.puppetlabs.com/puppetlabs/apache

+6/25/13

+  * Convert script is up, uses paths from my local laptop
+  * Next goal is to move to a more production like environment